akhealth/RFP-ARIES-Support/Attachment 09 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 ### 3.4.1 Artifact Version Management

 We operate a leading application lifecycle management (ALM) solution.
-See *Attachment D—DHSS Information Technology Standards* for details on this tool.
+See [Attachment 10 IT Reference D - DHSS Information Technology Standards](https://github.com/AlaskaDHSS/RFP-ARIES-Support/blob/main/Attachment%2010%20IT%20Reference%20D%20-%20DHSS%20Information%20Technology%20Standards.pdf) for details on this tool.
 We’re sure it won’t surprise you that the folks who pay the bills want us to receive and manage the artifacts you create.
 In our agile acquisition practice we have added service supports to